Donating Blood With Type 1 Diabetes

 Canada donor requirements

-Canada does not allow people with Type 1 diabetes to donate blood.
-People with Type 2 diabetes who are working to keep blood sugars down are eligible to donate.
+People with type 2 diabetes who are working to keep blood sugars down are also eligible to donate blood in Canada.

 Read Heart Health & T1D.